The most common documentation for proof of citizenship is a U.S. Passport or U.S. Passport Card.

 - Be established at the time of the person’s birth

-- Religious record showing U.S. place of birth recorded in the U.S.
+- Religious records showing U.S. place of birth recorded in the U.S.

 - School record showing the child’s name and U.S. place of birth

-- Federal or State census record showing U.S. citizenship or U.S. place of birth
+- Federal or State census records showing U.S. citizenship or U.S. place of birth

 - Documentation of a foreign-born adopted child who received automatic U.S. citizenship (IR3 or IH3)